tedcheng/ai-hackers-field-manual/README.md

 ## Application Patterns and Examples <a name="patterns"></a>
+Have ideas for other patterns?
+Open an PR and create a new folder under examples.
+Or simply open an issue and we can discuss it.

 | Name          | Example Description                      | Community Projects        |
 |---------------|------------------------------------------|---------------------------|
 | [LLM Agent](examples/llm_agents) | Thought, Action, Observation Agent built from scratch | [Microsoft's Jarvis](https://github.com/microsoft/JARVIS), [Google's Palm](https://blog.google/technology/ai/introducing-pathways-next-generation-ai-architecture/), [AutoGPT](https://github.com/Significant-Gravitas/Auto-GPT)|